Alan Jones (talkback host): Views and comments

 Jones has been a participant in national debates for some decades.
-A former candidate for Liberal Party of Australia preselection, and former adviser to Liberal prime minister Malcolm Fraser, Jones is a noted supporter of conservative politics in Australia.
-He has nonetheless at different times criticised or joined forces with Australian politicians from across the party-political spectrum to lobby for political causes.
+A former candidate for Liberal Party preselection and former adviser to Liberal prime minister Malcolm Fraser, Jones is a noted supporter of conservative politics in Australia.
+He has nonetheless criticised or joined forces with Australian politicians from across the party-political spectrum to lobby for political causes.

 Jones says he does not believe in significant human-induced climate change and has been critical of government policy to use the Australian taxation system as a means of reducing carbon emissions.
 His radio show often promoted climate change denial, including claims that increases in carbon dioxide are natural and that there is significant scientific disagreement on the IPCC's findings.
 Jones is a supporter of the Galileo Movement, a climate change denial group which argues that climate change is a hoax perpetrated to form a world government.
 After the 2010 Australian Federal Election, Jones was critical of Prime Minister Julia Gillard's decision to introduce a price on carbon claiming that this was breaking a pre-election promise.
 In 2012, the Australian Communications and Media Authority censured Jones for broadcasting falsities about anthropological carbon dioxide, ordering him to undergo factual accuracy training and employ a fact-checker.

 Jones, a Sydney-based broadcaster, has criticised Sydney Lord Mayor Clover Moore's efforts to close lane ways and parking areas in the city of Sydney to cars.
-Jones says that this unduly inconveniences long-distance commuters and adversely affects city based businesses.
-On 29 June 2011, Jones said of the Lord Mayor of Sydney "put her in the same chaff bag as Julia Gillard and throw them both out to sea" and about Greens leader Bob Brown "The woman's [Gillard] off her tree and quite frankly they should shove her and Bob Brown in a chaff bag and take them as far out to sea as they can and tell them to swim home."
-In February 2011, Jones asked Gillard on-air how she felt about being called "Ju-liar" and that "[people] ... are saying that we've got a liar running the country" following the reversal of her pre-election pledge not to introduce a new carbon tax.
+Jones says that this unduly inconveniences long-distance commuters and adversely affects city-based businesses.
+On 29 June 2011 Jones said of the Lord Mayor of Sydney "put her in the same chaff bag as Julia Gillard and throw them both out to sea" and about Greens leader Bob Brown "The woman's [Gillard] off her tree and quite frankly they should shove her and Bob Brown in a chaff bag and take them as far out to sea as they can and tell them to swim home."
+In February 2011 Jones asked Gillard on air how she felt about being called "Ju-liar" and that people "are saying that we've got a liar running the country" following the reversal of her pre-election pledge not to introduce a new carbon tax.
 He also criticised her for being 10 minutes late for his program.
 These comments attracted condemnation from critics, including ABC Television's Jonathan Holmes of Media Watch.

 Jones has called for consideration of expanding Australia's irrigation and dam systems.
 He opposed the Iemma Labor Government's plan to privatise the Snowy Mountains Scheme in 2006, and in 2011, he broadcast from Mildura from where he criticised the Gillard government's Murray-Darling Basin Plan, saying "we're seeing policy made without any consultation with people who are the stakeholders – the farmers".